paked/haxe-engine/README.md

-# The Blind Detective
+# Haxe Engine

-A game about being blind, yet seeing more than everyone else.
+A basic haxe game engine.
+Do not use it.